 In applying for a management or a leadership position, your interview will revolve more on your leadership skills.
 You may be asked questions regarding your leadership style and your values as a leader.

-Further recommendations for Successful Job Interviews
+Further recommendations for successful job interviews

-At the end of every interview, it will be your turn to ask relevant questions, and it’s vital to get this right.
+- Ask relevant questions – At the end of every interview, it will be your turn to ask relevant questions, and it’s vital to get this right.
 The kind of questions you ask will reflect greatly on you, giving your interviewer an idea of how you think and what your priorities are.
 As much as possible, your questions should come from your research and should be about the role and the company.
 To be certain, prepare questions beforehand.

 On the hunt for your next role?
 Upload your CV below and we’ll be in touch to discuss your requirements.